 24 STOPS – the REHBERGERWEG

-Tobias Rehberger, born 1966 in Esslingen, is famous for his objects and installations that often serve a practical purpose.
-Besides much other acknowledgment, in 2009 he received the ‘Golden Lion’ for designing the decoration of the central pavilion’s cafeteria at the Giardini, one of the main venues of the Biennial in Venice.
+Tobias Rehberger, born in 1966 in Esslingen, is famous for his objects and installations that often serve a practical purpose.
+Besides many other acknowledgments, in 2009 he received the ‘Golden Lion’ for designing the decoration of the central pavilion’s cafeteria at the Giardini, one of the main venues of the Biennial in Venice.
 I wrote a post on how to visit this biennial event.

 The trail links two countries – Switzerland and Germany, as well as two of Europe’s most innovative cultural institutions – the Fondation Beyeler and the Vitra Campus over a length of around five kilometers which can be easily traversed in 1.5 to 2 hours.